Key Takeaways

 - Fees are FREE

 - You select how many samples you want to send to Amazon Reviewers.
+(This would be between 10 and 100 units depending on the product category)

 - You send in the samples to Amazon.
 Not the Amazon Reviewers.